glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Can you make Glimpse look like Adobe Photoshop? {#can-you-make-glimpse-look-like-adobe-photoshop}
-Technically yes, but we are not going to do that.
-If you still want to do it though, try the [PhotoGIMP](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-PhotoGIMP-Plugin) plugin.
+If you want the closest possible experience, we recommend you install the [PhotoGIMP](https://github.com/glimpse-editor/Glimpse/wiki/How-to-Install-the-PhotoGIMP-Plugin) plugin.

-We understand why it is important for Glimpse Image Editor to feel familiar to users of existing image editing applications, but we also think it's important for us to do our own thing.
-Not only will that lead to more new and interesting ideas, it should also avoid any potential legal problems.
+We understand why it is important for Glimpse Image Editor to feel familiar to users of existing image editing applications, and that is why we are incorporating a number of PhotoGIMP's features into our "fork" of the GNU Image Manipulation Program.
+However, we think it is also important for us to do our own thing because that will create more new and interesting ideas, and it should also avoid any potential legal problems.

-The developers of the GNU Image Manipulation Program have the same stance on this, and they go into much more detail on [their FAQ page](https://www.gimp.org/docs/userfaq.html#i-dont-like-gimps-user-interface-why-cant-you-just-copy-adobe-photoshop).
+The developers of the GNU Image Manipulation Program have a similar stance on this, and you can read more about it on [their FAQ page](https://www.gimp.org/docs/userfaq.html#i-dont-like-gimps-user-interface-why-cant-you-just-copy-adobe-photoshop).

 [Return to top](#contents)